Familial hypercholesterolemia in adults: Treatment

 RATIONALE FOR INTENSE LDL-C LOWERING

-Intense low density lipoprotein cholesterol (LDL-C) lowering in heterozygous or homozygous familial hypercholesterolemia (FH) individuals decreases progression of angiographically demonstrated coronary artery disease and reduces cardiovascular disease events [1-4].
+Intense low density lipoprotein cholesterol (LDL-C) lowering in individuals with heterozygous or homozygous familial hypercholesterolemia (FH) decreases progression of angiographically demonstrated coronary artery disease and reduces cardiovascular disease events [1-4].
 The magnitude of benefit has varied in these studies due to differing populations, the end point chosen, as well as the intensity and duration of treatment.
 Reduction in combined end points of up to 50 percent have been found.

 - Kane JP, Malloy MJ, Ports TA, et al. Regression of coronary atherosclerosis during treatment of familial hypercholesterolemia with combined drug regimens.
 JAMA 1990; 264:3007.